econya/bulma-admin-rails/README.md

 ### Bulma Form Helper

-In `app/helpers/bulma_form_builder` a FormBuilder is implemented to create somewhat okayish looking fomrs.
+In `app/helpers/bulma_form_builder` a FormBuilder is implemented to create somewhat okayish looking forms.
 (also config/environment.rb changes)